rackerlabs/design-system/_docs/principles/accessibility.md

 With a global population of just over 7.5 billion people, 9.1% of the world's population equates to over one-half billion visually-impaired users that cannot use an inaccessible product.
 Inaccessible products can have a negative impact on a large percent of users.

-Not only can inaccessible design reflect poorly on our brand, it has the potential for legal ramifications.
-In 2018, there were at least 2258 lawsuits filed in federal court under Title III of the Americans with Disabilities Act (ADA), an increase of 177% of such lawsuits filed in 2017.
+Not only can inaccessible design reflect poorly on our brand, but it also has the potential for legal ramifications.
+In 2018, at least 2258 lawsuits were filed in federal court under Title III of the Americans with Disabilities Act (ADA), an increase of 177% of such lawsuits filed in 2017.

 ### How Helix supports accessibility

-The core Helix team has taken the following steps to help you design accessible UIs:
+The Helix team has taken the following steps to help you design accessible UIs:

 - To increase the probability that a screen reader interprets a UI correctly, we have developed components that include the appropriate `aria-*` and `role` attributes, where necessary, and use semantic markup as much as possible.
-These efforts alone do not guarantee screen reader accessibility, as accessibility is mostly dependent on the UI being developed.
+These efforts alone do not guarantee accessibility, because strategies to enable accessibility are highly dependent on the UI being developed.
 - We have designed the spacing system, focus states, and typography to conform to accessibility standards.
 - All design specifications we have written support accessibility.

-While the core Helix Team has worked to provide you with code and specifications that support accessibility, it is ultimately the responsibility of individual designers and developers to ensure that UIs are accessible.
+While the Helix team has worked to provide you with code and specifications that support accessibility, it is ultimately the responsibility of individual designers and developers to ensure that UIs are accessible.

 {% endcolumn %}